there's no tags-related article

 I love the event Taste, a gastronomic fair with quality food, wine and table products, held in the beautiful "Stazione Leopolda", ex-railway station, with off-site events at restaurants, shops and wine-bars throughout the city of Florence.
 The fair is small enough to walk through in few hours, and ...

 The most famous cookies in Tuscany are called "cantucci" or "cantuccini", golden, crisp, studded with whole almonds, most often served with a glass of Vin Santo dessert wine for sipping or dipping.
-In the Florence area they're known as "biscotti di Prato", probably since the greatest version of this cookie comes from the historic ...
+In the Florence area they're known as "biscotti di Prato", probably since the greatest version of this cookie ...

 Agriturismo La Petraia